-WISCA uses the Fuel Education Curriculum (www.getfueled.com).
-Students with online classes can access their curriculum from home at any time by going to https://peak.getfueled.com.
+WISCA uses the Harris Digital Learning online curriculum.
+Students with online classes can access their curriculum from home at any time by going to https://esw.harrisdigitallearning.com/home.
 Teaching teams will supply families with information regarding how to access your child's progress and curriculum online.
 WISCA strongly encourages families to access this content to follow your child's progress.